vovatrykoz/ConwaysGameOfLife/README.md

 ```

 ## Usage
-Run Game.exe to start the game.
+Run Game.exe (or simply Game on ubuntu) to start the game.
+If you are running the game on Ubuntu, you might need to change the file permissions to make it exectuable.
+Run the following command while in the game directory to do so: `chmod +x Game`.
 On launch, the program generates dead grid.
 Use save/load buttons to save or load game state.
 You can run the simulation continuously or step-by-step based on your preference.

 To change the size of the starting grid, run Game.exe from the command line with width and height arguments:
 ```